vladbars/react-native-speech/docs/USAGE.md

 ## API Overview

-The library exports a `Speech` class that provides methods for speech synthesis and event handling:
+For text-to-speech, the library exports the `Speech` class, which provides methods for speech synthesis and event handling:

 ```tsx
 import Speech from '@mhpdev/react-native-speech';